 Immunization with vaccines during RYSTIGGO treatment has not been studied.
 The safety of immunization with live or live-attenuated vaccines and the response to immunization with any vaccine are unknown.
 Because RYSTIGGO causes a reduction in IgG levels, vaccination with live-attenuated or live vaccines is not recommended during treatment with RYSTIGGO.
 Evaluate the need to administer age-appropriate vaccines according to immunization guidelines before initiation of a new treatment cycle with RYSTIGGO.

 Aseptic Meningitis: Serious adverse reactions of aseptic meningitis (also called drug-induced aseptic meningitis) have been reported in patients treated with RYSTIGGO.
 If symptoms consistent with aseptic meningitis develop, diagnostic workup and treatment should be initiated according to the standard of care.

 Hypersensitivity Reactions: Hypersensitivity reactions, including angioedema and rash, were observed in patients treated with RYSTIGGO.
 Management of hypersensitivity reactions depends on the type and severity of the reaction.
 Monitor patients during treatment with RYSTIGGO and for 15 minutes after for clinical signs and symptoms of hypersensitivity reactions.
 If a reaction occurs, institute appropriate measures if needed.

-In a placebo-controlled study, the most common adverse reactions (reported in at least 10% of RYSTIGGO-treated patients) were headache, infections, diarrhea, pyrexia, hypersensitivity reactions, and nausea.
+ADVERSE REACTIONS treated patients) were headache, infections, diarrhea, pyrexia, hypersensitivity reactions, and nausea.
 Serious infections were reported in 4% of patients treated with RYSTIGGO.
 Three fatal cases of pneumonia were identified, caused by COVID-19 infection in two patients and an unknown pathogen in one patient.
 Six cases of infections led to discontinuation of RYSTIGGO.